alexandra-mara/docs/docs/guides/steth-integration-guide.md

 The amount of claimable ETH is determined once the withdrawal request is finalized.
 The rate stETH/ETH of the request finalization can't get higher than it's been at the moment of request creation.
 The user will be able to claim:

-- normally – the ETH amount corresponding to the stETH amount at the moment of the request's placement
+- normally – the ETH amount corresponds to the stETH amount at the moment of the request's placement

 **OR**